-The aim of this paper is to understand the ways in which beliefs and actions deviate from the assumptions of Nash.
-We first characterize as a benchmark model a generalization of Nash equilibrium that allows for both stochastic choice given beliefs and randomness in the beliefs themselves.
+The aim of this paper is to understand the ways in which beliefs and actions deviate from the assumptions of Nash equilibrium.
+Since the deterministic assumptions of Nash will be trivially rejected, we first characterize as a benchmark model a generalization that allows for both stochastic choice given beliefs and randomness in the beliefs themselves.
 This model is based on four natural axioms which represent stochastic generalizations of "best response" and "correct beliefs".
 Next, we collect experimental data-actions and elicited beliefs-in order to test these axioms.
 While we find evidence for stochasticity in both actions and beliefs, there are systematic violations of the axioms.
 We show that these failures are qualitatively consistent with non-linearities in the utility function and an effect of the player role itself on subjects' strategic sophistication.
 This is confirmed by estimates of a unified structural model applied to actions and belief statements jointly.